forestgrape/coronavirus/economics.md

 ### Financial Support versus Capital Services
 Financial services denotes capital support without any refund mechanism:
 > ###### Financial Support
-> On this page, *Financial Support* denotes credits without repayment/refund or any other financial obligation.
+> On this page: *Financial Support* denotes credits without repayment/refund or any other financial obligation.

 Capital services on the other hand, denote capital provided subject to some refund mechanism:
 > ###### Capital Services